tn-py/tn-py/README.md

 # About Me:
 Hello!
 I'm Tirso Navarro

-Web Operations Supervisor and Aspiring Full-Stack Web Developer from Mexico City.
+Aspiring Full-Stack Web Developer from Mexico City.
-With extensive experience in Shopify theme development, I specialize in creating seamless digital solutions that enhance user experience and operational efficiency.
+Extensive experience in Shopify theme development, I specialize in creating seamless digital solutions that enhance user experience and operational efficiency.
 I'm proficient in building and optimizing Shopify themes, pages, scripts, and automations.
-Utilizing tools like Shopify Flow and Matrixify, I perform mass uploads and updates to streamline processes and reduce operational costs.
+Utilizing tools like Shopify Flow, Matrixify and Shopify API. (learning more about GraphQL)

-Currently, I'm expanding my skill set in Node.js, React.js, Next.js, and exploring AI technologies such as OpenAI, Google Gemini, and Groq AI.
+Currently, I'm expanding my skill set in Node.js, React.js, Next.js, and exploring AI technologies like agents and mcp servers.
 I'm also delving into workflow automation tools like Zapier, n8n, and Botpress.
-Additionally, I'm learning more about Remix for custom Shopify applications and enhancing my IT infrastructure knowledge by setting up Proxmox with Coolify to self-host all my databases and applications.
+Additionally, I love learning about IT infrastructure and dev ops.

 Beyond coding, I have a deep passion for travel and the outdoors.
 I'm committed to building solutions that not only improve productivity but also make a significant impact.